siddhesh3008/Siddhesh_Haldankar_Portfolio/README.md

 ## 🌐 Deployment

-This portfolio is configured for deployment on multiple platforms:
+This portfolio is currently deployed on **Vercel** for optimal performance and automatic deployments.

-- **Netlify** - Configuration in `netlify.toml`
-- **Vercel** - Configuration in `vercel.json`
-- **Firebase** - Configuration in `firebase.json`

-### Deploy to Netlify
+### Deploy to Vercel (Recommended)

 1. Push your code to GitHub
-2. Import the repository in Netlify
-3. Netlify will automatically detect the build settings

-### Deploy to Vercel

-1. Push your code to GitHub
 2. Import the repository in Vercel
-3. Vercel will automatically build and deploy
+3. Vercel will automatically detect the build settings from `vercel.json`
+4. Deploy with one click!

+**Alternative Deployment Options:**
+- Firebase - Configuration in `firebase.json`

+### Build Configuration

+The project uses Vite with the following build settings configured in `vercel.json`:
+- Build command: `npm run build`
+- Output directory: `dist`
+- Node version: 18.x

 ## 📧 Contact